 Fees and Expenses of the Fund.
 This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Fund.
 You may qualify for sales charge discounts on Class A shares if you and your family invest, or agree to invest in the future, at least \$25,000 in the Hotchkis & Wiley Funds.
-More information about these and other discounts is available from your financial professional and in the sections titled "About Class I, Class A, Class C and Class Z Shares" beginning on page 56 of the Prospectus, in Appendix A to the Prospectus, and in "Purchase of Shares" beginning on page 57 in the Fund's Statement of Additional Information.
-You may be required to pay other fees to financial intermediaries, such as brokerage commissions, on your purchases and sales of Class Z shares of the Fund, which are not reflected in this table.
+More information about these and other discounts is available from your financial professional and in the sections titled "About Class I, Class A, Class C and Class Z Shares" beginning on page 62 of the Prospectus, in Appendix A to the Prospectus, and in "Purchase of Shares" beginning on page 59 in the Fund's Statement of Additional Information.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, on your purchases and sales of Class Z shares of the Fund, which are not reflected in the tables and example below.